Phoenix Title Loans, LLC logo

 Phoenix Title Loans, LLC is a Valley-owned and operated auto title lender based in Chandler, Arizona, located at 1950 N Arizona Ave #5.
 The company has been serving the local community for approximately a decade, with a stated mission of helping residents—particularly college students—manage financial hardship while pursuing education.
 They operate seven days a week, distinguishing themselves from typical lenders with limited hours.

 The company offers auto title loans secured against a borrower's vehicle.
 Eligible collateral includes cars, trucks, vans, ATVs, scooters, and other vehicle types from a wide range of manufacturers including Ford, Chevy, Kia, and Subaru.
-To apply, borrowers need only their vehicle, its clear title, and a state-issued driver's license.
-No credit check is required on most loans.
-A representative example on their site shows a $2,000 loan at 35.99% APR over 12 months, resulting in monthly payments of $200.96 and a total repayment of $2,411.52.
-Same-day funding is available in many cases.
+To apply, borrowers need only their vehicle, its clear title, and a state-issued driver's license. eligibility claim to verify is required on most loans.
+A representative example on their site shows a $2,000 loan at 35.99% APR over 12 months, resulting in monthly payments of $200.96 and a total repayment of $2,411.52. provider-stated funding timing is available in many cases.

 What sets Phoenix Title Loans apart is their stated willingness to lend on virtually any vehicle regardless of its market value—something they contrast explicitly against stricter competitors.
 They have developed a student-focused product line marketed to students at nearby institutions like Chandler-Gilbert Community College and Empire Beauty Schools, framing title loans as a tool for balancing living expenses alongside tuition.
 Early repayment is permitted at any time without penalty, which can meaningfully reduce total borrowing costs.